TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Virginia Governor - Gillespie vs. NorthamEmerson\*
+*   Virginia Governor - Gillespie vs. NorthamMonmouth\*
-    *   Northam49
+    *   Northam47
-    *   Gillespie46Northam +3
+    *   Gillespie45Northam +2
-*   Virginia Governor - Gillespie vs. NorthamNY Times/Siena\*
+*   Virginia Governor - Gillespie vs. NorthamFOX News\*
-    *   Northam43
+    *   Northam48
-    *   Gillespie40Northam +3
+    *   Gillespie43Northam +5
-*   President Trump Job ApprovalGallup
+*   Virginia Governor - Gillespie vs. NorthamQuinnipiac\*
-    *   Approve37
+    *   Northam51
-    *   Disapprove57Disapprove +20
+    *   Gillespie42Northam +9
-*   Virginia Governor - Gillespie vs. NorthamTrafalgar Group (R)\*
+*   Virginia Governor - Gillespie vs. NorthamThe Polling Company (R)
-    *   Northam49
+    *   Northam47
-    *   Gillespie48Northam +1
+    *   Gillespie46Northam +1

 More Latest Polls In The News

+*   DNC Chair Perez: Actually, DNC Gave Clinton "Insufficient And Just Substandard Tools For Success"
 *   Conway to Stelter: In Your Network's "Commercial Interest" To Be Anti-Trump.
 "CNN Should Own It"
-*   Trump In Japan: When Nations Underestimated Us "It Was Not Pleasant For Them"
 *   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Maher: How About A Democratic Party That Says We Find Beliefs Behind Terrorist Acts Intolerable?
 *   David Brooks: Those Of Us Trying To Rebut Trump Have The Disadvantage That "Our Elites Really Do Stink"